mbatc/pyjs-messaging-test/README.md

-# pyjs iframe pessaging Test
+# pyjs iframe messaging Test

 This is a proof of concept implementation of a method to pass messages with python and javascript with an embedded page loaded in an iframe.